The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 The $10.1 Million Moment: July 2025

-Jane Birkin's Original Birkin sold at Sotheby's Paris for €8.6 million ($10.1 million), becoming the most expensive handbag ever sold at auction.
-The 1985 prototype—a unique hybrid of Birkin 35/40 with gilded brass hardware, closed metal rings, non-detachable shoulder strap, and built-in nail clipper—sparked a 10-minute bidding war between 9 collectors.
-Won by Japanese private collector.
-Previous record was $513,040 (Diamond Kelly 28, 2021).
+Jane Birkin's Original Birkin sold at Sotheby's Paris on July 10, 2025 for €8.6 million ($10.1 million with fees), becoming the most expensive handbag ever sold at auction.
+The 1984/1985 prototype — a unique hybrid with gilded brass hardware, non-detachable shoulder strap, closed metal rings, and a built-in nail clipper — sparked a 10-minute bidding war between 9 collectors.
+Acquired by a Japanese private collector.

-2022 Record: Diamond Himalaya Birkin 30 sold for over $450,000 at Sotheby's.
-Niloticus crocodile with white-to-grey gradient (evoking snow-capped Himalayas).
-18-karat white gold hardware studded with diamonds.
-Cadena lock alone contains 68.4 grams white gold + 40 diamonds (1.64 carats).
-Additional hardware features 200+ diamonds totaling 8.2 carats.
-Total: 10+ carats of diamonds.
+2022 record: Diamond Himalaya Birkin 30 sold for over $450,000 at Sotheby's.
+Niloticus Crocodile with white-to-grey gradient.
+18-karat white gold hardware studded with diamonds — the Cadena lock alone contains 68.4 grams white gold plus 40 diamonds (1.64 carats), with additional hardware totaling 10+ carats of diamonds.

 Other Notable Auction Results